brakid/DataAccess/README.md

 * DataAccessTokens are pegged to some other token and can be redeemed.
 * DataProviderTokens are not, but can be traded for dataset buy rewards.
  * whoever holds a token at the moment someone buys will receive them.
-* there is a fee of 5% when buying datasets, meaning 95% of the price will be distributed to holders.
+* there is a fee of 5% when buying datasets, meaning 95% of the price will be distributed to holders of DataProviderTokens.

 **Rewards can be claimed at any time**